HaywardMorihara/2021FebGameJam/README.md

 - Multiple Walkers?
 - Multiple Destinations?

+## Development
+- A little documentation on instancing/scene/shared properties: [https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/](https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/)
+- I wonder if it's a bad practice to be modifying the scene child the way I am with the tilemap for the map

-# Level Design:
+## Level Design:
 - Starting/destination positions (central is harder)
 - Beginning # unmovable blocks
 - Limit # of blocks
 - Diagonals are faster...is this a feature or a bug?

-# Notes:
-- A little documentation on instancing/scene/shared properties: [https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/](https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/)
-- I wonder if it's a bad practice to be modifying the scene child the way I am with the tilemap for the map

 ## Android Commands
 - `adb devicces`